top of page

 Remember Your Mercy

-This beautiful, peaceful song draws its lyrics from Psalm 25.
+Psalm 25: This beautiful, peaceful song draws its lyrics from Psalm 25.
 It is a humble prayer of repentance.
 It's also a sincere prayer for guidance and deliverance, full of trust and confidence in the goodness and mercy of God.

 May Your Love be Upon Us O Lord

-Although every psalm is inspired, specific verses may speak to our hearts more personally at certain times, such as the refrain from this psalm; “May your love be upon us, O Lord, as we place our hope in You!"
+Psalm 33: Although every psalm is inspired, specific verses may speak to our hearts more personally at certain times, such as the refrain from this psalm; “May your love be upon us, O Lord, as we place our hope in You!"

 Give Praise to the Name of the Lord

-This is an uplifting, modern rendition of Psalm 148 exhorting all of creation to join in the praise of our awesome and almighty God!
+Psalm 148: This is an uplifting, modern rendition of Psalm 148 exhorting all of creation to join in the praise of our awesome and almighty God!

-You Alone have the Words of Eternal Life, O Lord!
+You Alone Have the Words of Eternal Life, O Lord!

 Psalm 19: Jesus, the incarnate Word of the Father; He alone has the words of eternal life.
 May this musical meditation on the living Word of God help you abide in that Word who is the Way, the Truth and Life!